If you’re contemplating a one-day layover in Istanbul, or thinking about how to see (at least some of) Istanbul in one day, three things:

 7. Getting from the Airport to the City

-At this point, you can take a taxi, but the metro is a lot cheaper.
-You can buy the necessary little red plastic tokens at electronic kiosks for 3 TL each.
+You can take a taxi, but the metro is a lot cheaper.
+You can buy the necessary little red plastic tokens at electronic kiosks.
 1 token/ride.
 If you transfer from the subway to the tram system, you’ll have to use another token.

 Follow the signs in the airport for the metro, which is accessible from the arrivals area by taking an escalator downstairs (there’s a convenience store down there where I bought a big bottle of water.
 There were a bunch of security guards in there getting breakfast, so I figured the prices would be a lot more reasonable than in the tourist-heavy areas), and buy tokens.
 If your destination isn’t convenient by public transportation, opt for a cab.